DAIRLab/drake-pytorch/README.md

 ### pip
 This repository supports direct installation via `pip`.

-Note that `pip` installation is dependent on installing `drake` via pip, which is currently only supported on Linux with CPython versions 3.6-3.9. macOS support is [in progress](https://github.com/RobotLocomotion/drake/issues/15958).
+`pip` will attempt to find pydrake already installed, before falling back to installing `pip install drake`, which is currently only supported on Linux with CPython versions 3.6-3.9. macOS support is [in progress](https://github.com/RobotLocomotion/drake/issues/15958).

 Due to the significant dependencies required, it is recommended to install in a virtual environment.